 The 1995 General Assembly overwhelmingly adopted legislation to shift the regulation and oversight of the new and used car and truck dealer industry from the Department of Motor Vehicles, to a professional board.
-The 2015 General Assembly completed this shift when it adopted legislation effective July 1, 2015 to move the oversight of new and used motorcycle, trailer and recreational vehicle dealers from DMV to the Motor Vehicle Dealer Board.
+To further streamline dealer and salesperson regulations, the 2015 General Assembly adopted legislation effective July 1, 2015 to move the oversight of new and used motorcycle, trailer and recreational vehicle dealers from DMV to the Motor Vehicle Dealer Board.

 The Board consists of nineteen members for which the Governor, subject to confirmation by the General Assembly, appoints eighteen.
 The statute creating the Board stipulates that ten members shall be licensed franchise ("new") motor vehicle dealers, and seven members shall be independent ("used") dealers.
 The other two members include a consumer with no connection to the motor vehicle dealer industry and the Commissioner of the Department of Motor Vehicles (DMV), who serves as the Board's chairman.